The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

-Based on the applicable building law, the buyer usuallyhas some certainty regarding the permitted uses of a property.
-In case of any uncertainty, the issue can be discussed with the competent authority, which can also impose specific rules for a property or area.
+Based on the applicable building law, the buyer usually has some certainty regarding the permitted uses of a property.
+If there is any uncertainty, the issue can be discussed with the competent authority, which can also impose specific rules for a property or area.

 Governmental taking of land, condemnation, expropriation and compulsory purchase are possible.
 The proceedings vary, depending on whether the expropriation is based on federal or cantonal law.
 However, the landlord has constitutional rights under all relevant proceedings, and is usually fully compensated.

-Foreign ownership of residential real estate and to some extent land reserves is restricted by the Lex Koller.
+Foreign ownership of residential real estate and – to some extent – land reserves is restricted by the Lex Koller.
 In the case of an infringement, the transaction can be deemed void, which can even lead to criminal sanctions.
-Transactions that have a similar effect to ownership should be examined on a case-by-case basis, as not only the mere ownership of residential real estate is governed by the Lex Koller, but also aspects such as financing, long leases, etc. Exceptions exist for holiday apartments, serviced apartments, inherited real estate, etc. In case of any doubt, rulings from the competent Lex Koller authorities are sought for confirmation and legal certainty.
+Transactions that have a similar effect to ownership should be examined on a case-by-case basis, as the Lex Koller governs not only the mere ownership of residential real estate, but also aspects such as financing, long leases, etc. Exceptions exist for holiday apartments, serviced apartments, inherited real estate, etc. If there is any doubt, rulings from the competent Lex Koller authorities are sought for confirmation and legal certainty.

 A typical security package would consist of a security interest in mortgage notes (Schuldbriefe), which can take the form of mortgage notes in paper form (Papierschuldbriefe) or registered mortgage notes (Registerschuldbriefe).